SigmaSkid/Tearware/README.md

 ## Binds
-All features are bindable.
-To bind something right click on it,
+Easily customize your experience with bindable features.
-then press the key you want to use.
+Simply right-click on a feature and press the key you want to use.
-Use enter to remove the bind.
+Press Enter to remove a bind.

 ## Customizable colors.
+Personalize your game with custom colors.
-Click on the color square, on the right, with
+Click on the color square and use the following options:
-- Left mouse button to open color menu.
+- Left mouse button: Open color menu
-- Middle mouse button to paste color from cache.
+- Middle mouse button: Paste color from cache
-- Right mouse button to copy color to cache.
+- Right mouse button: Copy color to cache

 ## Customizable settings.
+Fine-tune your experience with customizable settings.
-Click the square on the right side next to features, that offer customization, to access their settings.
+Simply click on the square next to a feature to access its settings.